-If your credit is low or in need of repair and you are unsure how to resolve it, call Kaydem Credit Help at 866-237-0013 for assistance.
+If your credit is low or in need of repair and you are unsure how to resolve it, call Kaydem Credit Help at 866-237-0013 for assistance to rebuild credit card.

-We help clients with bad credit.
+We help clients with bad credit rebuild credit card.
 Our unique dispute processes assist with the removal of negative items on your credit report and requires only a few minutes of your time to get started.

 We will show you what is or is not on your credit report, and exactly what strategy to employ to remove the negative items.